 Indiana Jones and the Last Crusade

 Ah, the first time we see a baby Indy.
 River Phoenix briefly stars in a flashback to teenage Indiana Jones; Ford said of the actors who auditioned, Phoenix looked the most like him at that age.
 Adding to the stars returning for the final film, you’ll meet Sallah (played by John Rhys-Davies), a professional excavator living in Cairo.
-The movie is available on Fubo TV, Paramount+, and soon on Disney+.
+The movie is available on Fubo TV, Paramount+, Pluto TV, and Disney+.

 Indiana Jones and the Kingdom of the Crystal Skull

 The most recent edition to the franchise stars Ford;